Photo: C102 Image by C102 from Pixabay

 Canada Research Chair on Comparative Aboriginal Condition

-It is supported financially by the Canada Research Chairs Secretariat and the Fondation de l’Université Laval.
+The Louis-Edmond-Hamelin Chair was created to contribute to the sustainability of social research and to support efforts to document social change in the North.
 Its work is financed by research grants from the Social Sciences and Humanities Research Council of Canada and other organizations, as well as by sponsorships and contracts.

 About ArcticStat